chanshiyucx/blog/polyglot/english/writing/002-how-to-get-fluent-in-English-in-5-days.md

 ---
-title: How To Get Fluent In English In 5 Days
+title: How to Get Fluent in English in 5 Days
 date: 2025-01-20 15:07:45
 tags:
   - English/Writing
 ---
 Like many English learners, I always get nervous when someone asks me a question in English.
 I often struggle to discuss certain topics and feel my vocabulary is limited.
 Speaking fluently for long periods is challenging, and I haven't yet mastered thinking in English.
 These are common challenges I face in my daily English conversations.